 If you own a company, you need to protect your intellectual property, such as your brand, marks and logo.
-Daniel Law Offices is a full service Trademark Law firm that engages in the preparation of United States trademark applications, prosecution of filed applications, as well as assignment and licensing registered trademarks.
+Daniel Law Offices is a full service Trademark Law firm, based in Orlando and Tampa, that engages in the preparation of United States trademark applications, prosecution of filed applications, as well as assignment and licensing registered trademarks.
 Everyday examples of registered trademarks include Burger King® and the curved shape on a bottle of Coca-Cola®, which is distinct to the brand.
 Other items that can be trademarked include words (i.e., Aspirin®), names, slogans, abbreviations/initials, designs, a package design, fictitious characters, color (i.e., pink for insulation), sounds and music.

 Not only do legal marks protect your brand, logo design and website domain name, but it also gives your business credibility.
 Typically, preparation of an application is made to protect your symbol in a specific country or region.
-Once we file your application with the U.S. Trademark Office, an Examiner will be assigned to review your application and to determine whether to allow the mark as submitted.
+Once our Tampa and Orlando Trademark Attorneys file your application with the U.S. Trademark Office, an Examiner will be assigned to review your application and to determine whether to allow the mark as submitted.
 During this process, our trademark lawyer will correspond with the appropriate government agencies and address any concerns the Examiner has regarding your application.

 What is the Value of Selecting a Trademark?